jbehave/jbehave-web/distribution/src/main/bin/README.txt

 Deploy script of JBehave Webapp

 1. Edit /webapp/WEB-INF/web.xml and configure the class name of the JBehaveRegistrar that registers the Steps instance used by the webapp.
-E.g. if your Steps class is called MyOwnSteps, then the corresponding MyOwnRegistrar will look like
+E.g. if your Steps classes are called MyOwnSteps and MyOtherSteps, then the corresponding MyOwnRegistrar will look like

 public class MyOwnRegistrar extends JBehaveRegistrar {